Becky1703/alx-low_level_programming/README.md

-# alx-low_level_programming
-This repository contains C language projects
+This is my first C programming project